Were you injured in a Nevada bus accident?

 This “apportionment of fault” in any accident can have a significant impact upon the amount you are ultimately entitled to recover as compensation for injuries sustained in the accident.

 Our Las Vegas accident attorneys will negotiate with the bus carrier or its insurer to make sure that they do not use your contributory negligence to deny your claim or to pay you less than you deserve.

 Drivers of commercial buses are entrusted with the safety of their passengers.
 Because of this higher degree of responsibility, commercial bus drivers are held to higher standards than regular non-commercial drivers.
 There are additional rules governing the physical conditions, safety features, and licensing of buses and their drivers.

 If you are injured in a bus accident, you may be unaware of any potential violations that have been committed by the commercial carrier or the bus driver.
 Our experienced Nevada personal injury lawyers will investigate the accident to ensure that any and all violations are uncovered.

 The determination of the cause of the accident and the apportionment of fault can have a serious impact on the amount of compensation you are entitled to recover as the victim of a bus accident.
 (Learn more about personal injury commercial vehicle cases in Nevada.)

-To discuss your case, simply submit the form on this page or call us at 702-DEFENSE (702-333-3673).
+To discuss your case, simply submit the form on this page or call us.
 One of our caring Las Vegas or Reno personal injury lawyers will get back you promptly to discuss the best way to get compensation for your Nevada bus accident injuries.
 For cases in California, please see our page on filing a lawsuit for injuries in a California bus accident.
 For Colorado cases, see our page on bus accident lawsuits in Colorado.